dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/hybrid/agents/kubernetes.md

 </TabItem>
 <TabItem value="queues" label="Global asset graph, but projects run in different clusters">

-You may wish to run data pipelines from project A in Kubernetes cluster A, and project B in Kubernetes cluster B. For example, you may wish to run some jobs on-premise and other jobs in the cloud.
+You may wish to run data pipelines from project A in Kubernetes cluster A, and project B in Kubernetes cluster B. For example, you may wish to run some jobs on-premise and other jobs in AWS.
 To accomplish this task:

 - Deploy an agent into each environment and use the `agentQueue` configuration:
   Specify an agent queue for the on-prem agent: